Hulzland/Atlas/README.md

 ## 🔒 Security that doesn’t get in your way

-Security updates from Debian’s trusted repositories make sure that your computer stays secure while you choose if you want to intall updates.
+Security updates from Debian’s trusted repositories make sure that your computer stays secure while you choose if you want to install updates.
 You own your machine, not otherwise.

 ## 📦 One‑click driver support
 AMD and Intel graphics are ready immediately.
 For NVIDIA GPUs, the propietary drivers install automatically.
-Wi‑Fi and Bluetooth chipsets are detected automatically.
+Wi‑Fi and Bluetooth chipsets are ready out of the box.

 ---